Intentional change starts with longing and imagination.

 In our session, it became clear that I could start by creating support groups within the agency I worked for.
 I really enjoyed helping other grandparents, and decided I was ready to start my own organization.

-Within a few months, I quit my job to expand my services to grandparents abroad.
-This allowed me to work at home, where I can spend time with my precious girls.
+Within a few months, I quit my job to expand my services to grandparents outside of South Africa.
+I now work from home, where I can spend time with my sweet girls.
+It has been a joy to devote my time to helping other grandparents.¨

 Rana